ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review

+We formulate the task of automated peer review assistance as generating a rigorous, verifiable critique $R$ given a paper submission $S$.
+To capture the cognitive process of a human expert, we formally distinguish between the intrinsic claims and experimental setup of the paper, $S_{content}$, and the extrinsic, ever-evolving context of the scientific field, $\mathcal{C}_{dynamic}$.
+A human reviewer does not evaluate $S_{content}$ in isolation; rather, they adopt a skeptical stance, stress-testing the methodology against a dynamic mental graph of prior art, concurrent work, and established community standards.
+Consequently, a rigorous automated review must actively interrogate $S_{content}$ while leveraging $\mathcal{C}_{dynamic}$, formulated as the mapping:

+We design \ours~ to execute this mapping through a multi-agent orchestration that dynamically constructs $\mathcal{C}_{dynamic}$, structurally transforms $S_{content}$, and actively interrogates the submission.
+Ultimately, this framework produces a strong, verifiable peer review designed to augment human judgment and accelerate author iteration.

-As illustrated in Figure \ref{icml-historical}, ScholarPeer operates via a dual-stream process designed to emulate the information-gathering flow of a human expert.
-It is organized into two primary subsystems: the \textit{Knowledge Acquisition and Contextualization Module} and the \textit{Multi-aspect Q\&A Engine}.
+In this section, we present the architecture of \ours~, an agentic framework for automated peer review.
+As illustrated in Figure \ref{icml-historical}, \ours~ operates via a dual-stream process designed to emulate the information-gathering and auditing flow of a human expert.
+Rather than processing the manuscript in a single pass---which often leads to the ``lost-in-the-middle'' phenomenon and surface-level summaries---the framework is organized into two primary subsystems: the Knowledge Acquisition \& Contextualization Module (\textsection\ref{sec:method_kac}) and the Multi-Aspect Q\&A Engine (\textsection\ref{sec:method_qa}).

-The core intuition is that reviewing requires two distinct types of compression: internal compression (understanding the paper) and external compression (understanding the field).
-The acquisition module performs both, feeding a structured context to the Q\&A Engine, which acts as a skeptic to verify claims against this constructed reality.